monaeman/total_recall/README.md

 5. What is pseudocoding and why should you do it?

 Pseudocoding is writing code in plain spoken language that humans can understand.
+Pseudocoding is the practice of writing out the logical steps or algorithm of a program in human-readable language before writing the actual code in a specific programming language.
+It is a way to plan and outline the solution to a problem or the structure of a program without worrying about the syntax or specific details of the programming language.

 It's important because it allows you to write the logic and steps of the you want to accomplish in code without worrying about the rigid syntax.